 The United Nations condemned the act and ordered Israel to not interfere in Jerusalem, but Israel ignored this resolution.
 As a result, a summit took place in Rabat, Morocco, on 25th September 1969.
 From the efforts of the foreign ministers of Saudi Arabia and Morocco, a seven-membered committee was formed, which included Saudi Arabia, Iran, Somalia, Pakistan, Morocco, Nigeria, and Malaysia.

-The first Islamic conference of foreign ministers was held in Jeddah in March 1970, and finally, the Organization of the Islamic Conference was founded in 1972.
-Other significant incidents that led to the formation of OIC include the Six-day Arab Israel War of 1967 and the 1965 India-Pakistan War.
+The first Islamic conference of foreign ministers was held in Jeddah in March 1970, and finally, the Charter of the Organization of the Islamic Conference was adopted in 1972.
+Other significant incidents that led to the formation of OIC include the Six-day Arab-Israel War of 1967 and the 1965 India-Pakistan War.

 Islamabad Declaration: Resolutions Passed by the OIC

 In the sessions of the Council of Foreign Ministers, the OIC passes different resolutions on the political affairs of its member states.
 In the 48th Session of the Council of Foreign Ministers, the OIC representatives gathered in Islamabad from 22nd to 23rd of March, 2022, and concluded the Islamabad Declaration, passing the following resolutions.
 Before hosting the 48th session of the OIC, Pakistan had also hosted an OIC conference on Afghanistan in 2021.